CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 #### Defining *pre-installed*

-The above table describes the versions and modules pre-installed for these versions.
+The above table describes the modules pre-installed.
 These modules are available at deploy time, without the need to download and install them.